shafinhasnat/bd-tax-return-skill/README.md

 2. Copy the full contents of `SKILL.md` and paste it as your first message
 3. Claude will begin the interview immediately

-For the best results, also paste the relevant reference files (`tax-rates-ay-2026-27.md`, `investment-rebate.md`, etc.) into the same conversation before starting — or attach them as files if your plan supports it.
+For best results, also paste the relevant reference files (`tax-rates-ay-2026-27.md`, `investment-rebate.md`, etc.) into the same conversation before starting, or attach them as files if your plan supports it.

 ---

 ### Option C — API / Custom App

 Use `SKILL.md` as the system prompt.
-Pass the reference files as additional context (tool-readable files, RAG chunks, or inline in the system prompt).
+Append reference files for full computation accuracy.

 ```python
 import anthropic